 In the case of a not material quantitative error, the error leads the one year composite return or benchmark return to change by less than $\pm 0.05\%$ (5 basis points) but more than $\pm 0.01\%$ (1 basis point).
-In the case of a not material qualitative error, the error does not alter the common understanding of the current disclosures but the informational content is deemed to be important for the evaluation of the composite.
+A qualitative error is considered not material when the error does not alter the common understanding of the current disclosures but the informational content is deemed to be important for the evaluation of the composite.
 This categorization applies to all composites.